FluffyFishGames/AdvancedCompany/.github/ISSUE_TEMPLATE/bug_report.md

 Please provide a list of all mods you have installed.

 Go to Settings and select "Show dependency strings" and copy the text here.
-A code to your profile might also be helpful.
+Exporting your profile and attaching it to the issue might also help.